Course Catalog 2024-2025

 ENG 289 Writing and Making Comics (4 Credits)

 This course focuses primarily on writing scripts: pitching, outlining, drafting and editing.
 The course examines the ways in which politics, current events, race, gender and cultural equality have shaped iconic comics and many of the best works published today.
-Students will study Marvel and industry standard scripts, but there are multiple ways of creating a script and subsequent comics.
+Students study Marvel and industry standard scripts, but there are multiple ways of creating a script and subsequent comics.
 Those who write and draw (as opposed to only write or only draw) may have completely different methodologies.
 Students need not have skills as illustrators.
-However, students will gain a basic understanding of drawing comics, collaborating with visual artists, and comic book layout and design.
-Be prepared to draw and write at every class meeting.
+Students gain a basic understanding of drawing comics, collaborating with visual artists, and comic book layout and design.
+Students should be prepared to draw and write at every class meeting.
 Enrollment limited to 12.
-Writing sample and instructor permission required. {A}{L}
+Writing sample required.
+Instructor permission required. {A}{L}

 Fall, Annually